LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 - Using 4B for each unit of key instead of 2B to reduce 1 stage
 - TODO: If with IP-level fragmentation
 	+ Configure MTU
-	+ Only process the first fragmented packet
+	+ Only process the first fragmented packet, while only check islock for other fragmented packets to recirculate if necessary
+	+ NOTE: must be PUTREQ_LARGE, GETRES, GETRES_POP_LARGE
 - TODO: in final test, we need to reset DEBUG_ASSERT as 0
 - TODO: Increase MAX_BUFSIZE in helper.h for large value if necessary